This post contains affiliate links.

-Flavor up soups, salads, pastas, and bread with this easy gremolata recipe.
+Flavor up soups, salads, pastas, and bread with this easy gremolata recipe that’s packed with fresh herbs and quick to make.
 It’s a delicious, easy-to-make blend of parsley, lemon zest, and garlic!

 Gremolata can be made with ingredients that are likely sitting right inside your fridge and pantry.
-Only three items are needed, making it a simple condiment that you can enjoy in as soon as 5 minutes!
+Jump to the recipe card for the quantities.

-- Parsley: This recipe begins with 1 cup of loosely packed Italian flat parsley.
+- Parsley: This recipe begins with loosely packed Italian flat parsley.
 (The difference between Italian and curly parsley here.)

 - Lemon: Use one lemon for its zest.
 I recommend keeping the rest of the lemon in the fridge to use the juice later on a delicious pasta!
 (Gremolata pasta, anyone?!)

-- Garlic: Finally, finish up the dish with 1 clove of garlic.
+- Garlic: Finally, finish up the dish with fresh garlic.
 Powder won’t work for this recipe, as we want the zingy flavor of a fresh clove!

 Interested in adding more flavor to your gremolata?
 Adding a good, high-quality olive oil will give it more of a sauce consistency while adding flavor.
 You can also add some crunch with pine nuts or a bit of heat with chili flakes.